English Pointer Scientific Classification

 English Pointers were bred to be hunting dogs so it’s not an exaggeration to describe their behavior as very energetic!
 They enjoy running, jumping, and playing with family members.
 These dogs have friendly personalities and like being around people as well as other dogs.

 Intelligence is one of the most appealing traits of this dog.
 Though these dogs can sometimes exhibit stubborn behavior, they pick up their obedience training lessons fairly easily.
 A family interested in a smart, energetic dog with a sweet temperament is likely to be pleased with an English Pointer.

 How to Take Care of an English Pointer

 Whether someone plans to buy an English Pointer puppy or adopt an adult dog from a rescue organization, it’s important to learn all about this breed.
 Being aware of the healthcare, grooming, dietary and exercise requirements of this dog can help an owner to take the best possible care of their pet.

 English Pointer adults and puppies need different types and amounts of nutrients to maintain optimal health.
-Giving an English Pointer a diet that includes certain nutrients can help to prevent some common health issues.
-Look at some information to keep in mind:
+That means, giving an English Pointer a diet that includes certain nutrients can help to prevent some common health issues.
+So look at some information to keep in mind:

 English Pointer puppy food: Omega-3 fatty acids and DHA support brain and vision development in this puppy.
 Lean protein contributes to healthy muscles, tissue, and joints.
 Protein is especially important in the diet of a dog prone to hip dysplasia.
 A high amount of calcium supports the bones of a growing puppy.
 Fat in this puppy’s diet supplies it with the energy it needs to run, jump, and explore.